-In the summer of 2014, I enrolled in an online course being offered through Skillshare by James Franco on screenwriting for short films..
-Students were to watch a series of videos featuring James Franco and his producing partner Vince Jolivette offering instruction on the basics of screenwriting for film with a focus on the genre of adaptation.
+students were to watch a series of videos featuring Franco and his producing partner Vince Jolivette offering instruction on the basics of screenwriting for film with a focus on the genre of adaptation.

-The class was assigned a project in which each student was to select from one of five novels Franco chose so it could be adapted into a short film screenplay.
-Once finished we were to upload our screenplays for the class to review and vote on.
-James would then choose one student from the most popular scripts and instruct them further with one-on-one feedback on how to improve their work.
+the class was assigned a project in which each student was to select from one of five novels James chose so it could be adapted into a short film screenplay. once finished, participating students were to upload the screenplays for the class to review and vote on.
+Our instructor would then select one student from the most popular scripts and instruct them further with one-on-one feedback on how to improve their work.

-I used the opportunity to create a work designed to engage with and illuminate the cult of celebrity, fiction, truth and the essence of storytelling in the age of reality-based entertainment and the internet.
-The title of the screenplay was called The Gardens, an adaptation of a short story called The Thinker written by Sherwood Anderson in 1919.
+i enrolled in the class and used the opportunity to create a work designed to engage with, and illuminate, the cult of celebrity, fiction, truth and the essence of storytelling in the age of reality-based entertainment and the internet with the script i wrote.